Transparent Progress. Sustainable Solutions.

 ESG Framework

-Ever-Green’s ESG commitment extends throughout the business and operations, building from the company values that guide our everyday and long-term actions.
+Ever-Green’s ESG commitment extends throughout our business and operations, building from the company values that guide our everyday and long-term actions.
 We formally adopted a company ESG Policy that serves as the foundation for future company actions and guides our annual reporting of ESG metrics.
 Our ESG Policy is shaped by our employees, board of directors, customers, and the communities we serve.

 The following information contains key ESG metrics and details with reference to the Global Reporting Initiative (GRI) Standards.
-The latest metrics are for the reporting period January 2023 – December 2023.
+The latest metrics are for the reporting period January 2024 – December 2024.
 There have been no significant changes to Ever-Green’s size, structure, and ownership within this reporting period.

 Goals and Progress